Research Innovation Hub / Research Methodology

 ABe confirmed by at least three independent studies before being accepted.

-BBe derived exclusively from experimental data.
+BBe derived exclusively from experimental data rather than from theory.

 CBe capable of being disproved by empirical evidence.

-DBe stated without reference to prior literature.
+DBe stated without reference to any prior literature or theoretical framework.

 Question 10 of 10